 Sharing screenshots and videos has been a part of the Xbox ecosystem for several years now, and the new controller allows you to capture them with a touch of a button.
 It’s seamless, and everything you take will be automatically uploaded to Xbox Live for saving and sharing after the fact.
 Or, you can do it directly from your console.

-There’s still a few more hoops to jump through before sharing a screenshot than I’d like, and the experience lags behind the PS5 in terms of overall speed – but it’s a far cry from what came before it.
-Much like previous generations, it’s likely that Microsoft will continue to innovate the user interface in forthcoming years, but right now I feel it’s in a good place.
+There are still a few more hoops to jump through before sharing a screenshot than I’d like, and the experience lags behind the PS5 in terms of overall speed – but it’s a far cry from what came before it.

 Accessing your games, engaging with online communities and even swapping games between different drives is a breeze, demonstrating the impact of the SSD.
 Quick Resume is a revolutionary new feature that’s changed how I approach gaming on Xbox platforms.